yerinsmgmt/markdowns/send.md

 # 15. Procurement

-> **In plain words.** Buying things.
-Comparing quotes properly, writing a request a supplier can answer, and checking what was actually promised.
+> **In plain words.** Buying things for the company.
+Comparing three quotes properly instead of guessing, writing a request a supplier can actually answer, and being able to check later what was really promised.

 ## Teachable shortcuts